-Council is currently in the process of reviewing its Local Environmental Plan (including the development of Liverpool’s draft Local Strategic Planning Statement) to align with priorities outlined in the Greater Sydney Commission's Western City District Plan within a two year timeframe (to mid-2020) following funding received under the Western Sydney City Deal.
+Council has reviewed its Local Environmental Plan and has adopted the Liverpool Local Strategic Planning Statement to align with priorities outlined in the Greater Sydney Commission’s Western City District Plan.

 An LEP is the primary instrument councils use to guide planning decisions.
 LEPs help to shape the character of an area using zoning and other development controls.

-Zoning specifies which types of developments are allowed in certain areas, for example housing, office space or parks.
+Zoning specifies which types of developments are allowed in certain areas, for example housing, offices and parks.
 Through zoning, Council can make sure Liverpool grows in places where it makes the most sense.
-It also enables Council to ensure there is enough open space and community facilities and set aside land for environmental protection.
+It also ensures there is enough open space and community facilities and sets aside land for environmental protection.
 Along with other controls such as building heights and floor space ratios, zoning also dictates the scale and density of development allowed in an area.

 Following the release of the Greater Sydney Commission’s Greater Sydney Region Plan (A Metropolis of Three Cities) and Western City District Plan, Liverpool City Council has a legal obligation under the Environmental Planning and Assessment Act 1979 to review its LEP to ensure that it aligns with the priorities listed in these plans.